Operation Arc Light: Operational use

-Arc Light was re-activated at Andersen on February 8, 1972, when President Richard Nixon resumed bombing of North Vietnam in an effort to move peace talks along.
-Operation Bullet Shot saw over 15,000 men were sent to Andersen on temporary duty over the next 90 days.
+Arc Light was re-activated at Andersen on 8 February 1972 when President Richard Nixon resumed bombing of North Vietnam in an effort to move peace talks along.
+Operation Bullet Shot saw over 15,000 men sent to Andersen on temporary duty over the next 90 days.
 With limited barracks and other facilities, tents were set up for use by men working 80-hour weeks.
-Bullet Shot included B-52-D and B-52-G aircraft.
+Bullet Shot included B-52D and B-52G aircraft.

-Arc Light missions continued until the cessation of hostilities by U.S. forces on August 15, 1973.
+Arc Light missions continued until the cessation of hostilities by U.S. forces on 15 August 1973.
 Between June 1965 and August 1973, 126,615 sorties (B-52D/F/G) were flown over Southeast Asia.
 During those operations, the U.S. Air Force lost 31 B-52s; 18 were lost from hostile fire over North Vietnam and 13 from operational causes.

 The typical full bomb loads were: